personam-solis/markdown-docs/Docker.md

 * Docker containers are given a virtual IP on a private network w/n the engine
 * When a application image is ran (postgres, httpd, nginx) by default it executes the command needed to run, and will continue to run unless you specify for it to stop.
   * When you do a `-it` the command is switched to a shell and if you exit the container will stop
+* If a container is running an application, simply attatching a session to it will only execute commands within that application
+  * i.e. a postgres container will already be running the postres *commandline session*, so you cant run commands like `/bin/systemctl status postgresql` but you **can** run `\l` which is a postgres commandline meta-command